-The Corporation measures its financial performance, with regard to its corporate objectives, by monitoring revenue, adjusted EBITDA ^[1], net capital expenditures ^[1] and free cash flow ^[1] on a constant currency basis ^[1].
-The Corporation also measures net capital expenditures and free cash flow excluding network expansion projects ^[1] as it provides a common basis for comparing the net capital expenditures to historical net capital expenditures prior to the acceleration of the network expansion projects and for assessing the impact of the network expansion projects on the net capital expenditures and free cash flow.
+The Corporation measures its financial performance, with regard to its corporate objectives, by monitoring revenue, adjusted EBITDA (1), net capital expenditures (1), capital intensity (1) and free cash flow (1) on a constant currency basis (1).
+The Corporation also measures net capital expenditures, capital intensity and free cash flow excluding network expansion projects (1) as it provides a common basis for comparing the net capital expenditures to historical net capital expenditures prior to the acceleration of the network expansion projects and for assessing the impact of the network expansion projects on the net capital expenditures, capital intensity and free cash flow.
 Excluding the impact of net capital expenditures in connection with network expansion projects does not imply it is non-recurring.